jcnf0/tic-tac-toe/README.md

 Two main AIs are implemented.

 ### Best first
 The idea is to use an evaluation function to consider the best next move out of all possible moves.
+The evaluation function considered is a quadratic function taking the sum of the difference of pieces of the two players squared for each row, column, and diagonal.

 ### Min Max (+Alpha Beta)
 A classic Min Max is implemented.
 Here the evaluation of a board is the difference between the number of winning states.
 Thus we only need to consider the